 Socially responsible banks take measures to make sure that the money in the accounts of their clients is invested ethically.
 In a nutshell, socially responsible banks manage your money with a conscience, investing in social and environmental issues.

 The transition to net-zero is heating up, with the International Energy Agency pushing to reach net-zero emissions by 2050.
 As it becomes increasingly more difficult to deny that the earth is facing a climate emergency, it’s clear that action is needed.
-Reaching net-zero and slowing the climate emergency calls for collective action, but big business will need to play a lead role.
-The banking sector included.
+Reaching net-zero and slowing the climate emergency calls for collective action, but big business will need to play a lead role—the banking sector included.
 Banks are amongst the most powerful institutions on the planet, and if real change is going to take effect, their cooperation is vital.
-But how?